top of page

 The Caspian Breed

 The Caspian is a small horse breed native to Iran.
 They are one of the oldest dating breeds still in existence today.
-The small waist-height horses are previously depicted on the stone staircase of the ancient Palace of Persepolis and on the seal of Persian ruler King Darius the Great.
 The rich history indicates the small Persian horses as highly prized for their courage and agility before disappearing to the known world for over one thousand years.

 Genetically, Caspians are a very healthy and sound breed.
-From first glance the Caspian is built proportionately like a horse but unique in its smaller size.
-They carry an elegant and refined build.
-Caspians are characterized by a wide set forehead and often prominent almond shapes eyes.
-Their beautifully shaped head forms into a neat, firm muzzle.
+The Caspian is built proportionately like a horse but unique in its "shrunken" size.
+They are similar to the height of a welsh or shetland, but unlike a pony Caspians carry a lean build closer to that of a true horse.
+They carry an elegant movement and are stunning to watch in real life.
+Caspians beautifully shaped head forms into a neat, firm muzzle.
 A known trademark of the Caspian is the very distinctive inwards tips of their ears.
 They carry several skeletal structure differences as well as blood hemoglobin composition unique to the Caspian breed.

-Although athletic, alert and intelligent – Caspians are very kind and willing partners to their often small riders.
+Caspians are very kind and willing partners to their often small riders.
+They are personable and communicative, carrying themselves with quiet confidence.
+They make lifelong bonds and are often very loyal and connected to one person.
 Caspians make excellent driving horses and carry endurance without breaking a sweat.
 They are particularly skilled in jumping and make exceptional hunter/jumper prospects.
-They are personable and communicative, carrying themselves with quiet confidence and loyalty.

-There are approximately 1200 Caspians in the world today.
+There are approximately less than 1000 CHSA registered Caspians in the world today.

 “Research into the history and origin of this elegant horse proved the ancient lineage of the Caspian.
 It was identified, as a royal breed previously thought long extinct.. ” - The Caspian Conservation Society